-Do you teach reading?
-If you’ve found yourself here I’m certain you teach reaching in one form or another, and you’re probably looking for some tips for teaching reading to preschoolers.
+Do you teach reading in preschool?
+If you’ve found yourself here I’m certain you teach your preschoolers how to read in one form or another, and you’re probably looking for some tips for teaching reading to preschoolers.

 Whether you read bedtime stories to your preschooler or you are a reading specialist in an elementary school, you are teaching your child to read.
 Here are five tips for teaching reading to your preschooler from a veteran teacher.